 The Department of Computer Science offers exciting and high quality undergraduate and graduate degree programs and certificates.
-At the undergraduate level, we offer three degrees: computer science, computing technology, and cybersecurity.
-We also offer minors in computer science minor and certificates in Artificial Intelligence, Computer Programming, Cybersecurity, Data Science, Internet and Web, Mobile Apps and Computing.
-Students in any of the degree programs, from other departments, or people interested in just the certificates can take them to specialize following specific interests.
-For current students, this may not require additional hours depending on degree program and certificate.
+At the undergraduate level, we offer four degrees: computer science, computing technology, cybersecurity and data science.
+We also offer minor in computer science and certificates in Artificial Intelligence, Computer Programming, Cybersecurity, Data Science, Internet and Web, Mobile Apps and Computing.
+Students in any of the degree programs, from other departments, or applicants interested in just the certificates can take them to specialize following specific interests.
+For current students, this may not require additional credits depending on the specific degree program and certificate.

 At the graduate level, we offer master's in computer science, master’s in cybersecurity as well as a doctoral program in mathematical and computational sciences with an option in computer science covering a wide range of areas including cybersecurity.
 In addition, we offer graduate certificates: Artificial Intelligence, Cybersecurity, Data Science, Internet and Web, and Mobile Apps and Computing.
 Certificates can be earned as part of a degree, or separately.

 Many of our programs and courses are offered online or evening, look for and .
 Our programs are a part of the DHS/NSA university recognition for excellence in cybersecurity education.

 With our limited class sizes, we offer close interactions between faculty and students, and upper level computer classes often include sponsor-based projects with license fees distributed to the students.
 In addition, our clubs such as the Computing Club provide opportunities to meet other students, engage in similar career-related activities, and participate in sponsored competitions.
 We also award departmental scholarships, totaling up to $50,000 a year.
 Interested students can also involve themselves in research oriented activities through independent courses in the undergraduate research experiences program or a graduate program (review research areas and current projects) or can work as tutors or graders.